Menu

 Standardized Volunteer Opinion Survey (SVOS) OVERVIEW

-The survey is completed by volunteers online.
-For those volunteers who do not have access to the internet, hard-copy surveys can be provided/mailed to volunteers by the respective volunteer departments.
+For volunteer who do not have access to the internet, hard-copy surveys can be provided/mailed to volunteers by the respective volunteer departments.
 The hard-copy results can then be entered into the survey tool, however it must be entered by a volunteer to ensure confidentiality for respondents.

 • Obtain comprehensive feedback from your volunteers